bec-archer/SR80-Manuals/user-manual.md

 **What Front Counter sees when the admin has enabled it:**
 - A brown **Mark No Warranty** button appears in the item action area on items that are In Progress, Tested, or Complete.
 Tapping it pops up a confirmation alert ("Mark No Warranty? — This item will be flagged No Warranty.
 Repair, testing, and cost continue normally."), and on confirm the flag is set.
 - Once an item is flagged, the same button changes to **Remove No Warranty**.
 Tapping it pops up a Remove confirmation; on confirm the flag clears.
 Cost and status are not affected.
-- This is useful in shops where Maria is the one having the conversation with the customer about warranty terms at drop-off or pickup.
+- This is useful in shops where the front counter staff is the one having the conversation with the customer about warranty terms at drop-off or pickup.
 If it's not useful for your shop, leave the setting off and the toggle stays hidden.

 **Where the flag shows up:**
 - Small dark **NO WARRANTY** pill next to the item reference in the header (anywhere the item appears)